Nadal ends losing streak against Zverev with win in Rome | Sports-Games

 Nadal raced to 4-0 in the first set and saved all eight break points he faced in the second.

-In the women's tournament, top-ranked Ash Barty retired from her rainy quarterfinal against 17-year-old American Coco Gauff while leading 6-4, 2-1 due to a right arm injury.
+In the women's tournament, top-ranked Ash Barty retired from her rainy quarterfinal against 17-year-old Coco Gauff while leading 6-4, 2-1 due to a right arm injury.
+“The pain was becoming too severe, so it was important that I listen to my body and of course try and do the right thing, knowing that we have a Grand Slam in two weeks,” Barty said, referring to the French Open.

+Barty was coming off a period in which she played finals in three of four tournaments on two continents.

+“It's a pre-existing injury,” Barty said, adding that the arm issue first bothered her when she was “15 or 16 years old,” and that “it just pops up every now and again.”
 Gauff's opponent in her first clay-court semifinal will be French Open champion Iga Swiatek or two-time Rome champion Elina Svitolina.
+Their quarterfinal was also postponed.

 The only real moment of concern for Nadal came when he tripped over the service line while running down a drop shot when he was serving for the first set.